Small Things that Make a Big Difference in Leadership

 Trust us to do our job: Your way of doing things might not necessarily be our way – if we are worried about your reaction to how we complete our tasks, we may not perform at our best.

-Confront poor performers: There is nothing more demotivating than being forced to make up for a poor performer because our leader does nothing to resolve the problem.
+Confront poor performers: Nothing is more demotivating than being forced to make up for a poor performer because our leader does nothing to resolve the problem.

 Delegate to everyone: Do not take your top performers for granted and delegate extra tasks to them all the time—delegate to all, especially your lower-performing workers as well.